Interview by Jack Apollo George

 What would an online museum look like?
-A hard disk connected with a million people online can always achieve more than a gallery on a busy street.
+A hard disk connected with a million people online can achieve more than a gallery on a busy street.
 Contemporary technologies allow us to transcend our corporeal limitations, so why not apply the same thought to our expository spaces?
-If technology is to allow us to become augmented beings, then Solimán López, wants to explore that journey, from the now towards the maybe.
-His piece The Runner, which depicts a blank, neutral grey, rendered human body running endlessly across an empty track was displayed at the Palacio de Prensa in Madrid, the third most visited place in Europe.
+If technology is to allow us to become augmented beings, then Solimán López wants to explore that journey from the now towards the maybe.
+His piece The Runner, which depicts a blank, neutral grey, rendered human body running endlessly across an empty track, was displayed at the Palacio de Prensa in Madrid, the third most visited place in Europe.

-Media artist and researcher ‘investigating the social changes obtained by the technological revolution paradigm and the new language proposed by the digital debate itself.’
+You are a media artist and researcher investigating the social changes obtained by the technological revolution paradigm and the new language proposed by the digital debate itself.
 Could you please expand more on this?
 How and when does the interest in algorithms, creative coding, and art come about?

-Each social revolution is associated with a psychological one.
-The brain and even the body features changes at the same time.
-In fact, the social environment proposes a new activity and point of view of the world.
-The way our brains are working today is totally different from twenty years ago.
-The multitasking associated with our current and daily life forces our machinery to work according to different levels of intensity.
-Most of us are coping with these changes, but other ones are suffering the consequences of this newly rushed existence.
+Eachemergevolution is associated with a psychological one.
+The brain and even the body’s feature changes at the same time.
+The social environment proposes a new activity and point of view of the world.
+The way our brains work today isn’t the same as years ago.
+The multitasking associated with our current and daily life forces our machinery to work according to different intensity levels.
+Most of us are coping with these changes, but others suffer the consequences of this newly rushed existence.

 AI is transforming society, and the creative application of AI opens new possibilities in artistic creation.
-You’ve been using AI in your pieces and to narrate your artistic ideas.
+You’ve been using AI in your pieces and narrating your artistic ideas.
 What has this media contributed to your artistic practice?

-For me, working with artificial intelligence inverses the position and thought the process of the artist.
+For me, working with artificial intelligence inverses the position and thought process of the artist.
 As creative people, we are used to making all the decisions related to our work, but now we can create a new input.
-This can create a whole new landscape to analyse and introduce into our imagination.
-I really enjoy the way we can create the rules for making AI processes happen, it opens up new ways to think about creativity.
+This can create a whole new landscape and introduce it into our imagination.
+I really enjoy the wan create the rules for making AI processes happen.
+It opens up new ways to think about creativity.

-We have a very real opportunity to open our mind thanks to this technology.
-It’s a new dynamic, no longer is it just the case that human thoughts are being introduced as new features for the machine.
-No, the machine can establish relations that we can not imagine before, so let it happen, it gives us a window into the next step of our mind’s evolution.
-Art will amplify its limits with no boundaries and artist as me, also we will change our points of view of reality and of “what it means to make art”.
+This technology gives us a genuine opportunity to open our minds.
+It’s a new dynamic.
+No longer is it just the case that human thoughts are being introduced as new features for the machine.
+No, the machine can establish relations that we can not imagine, so let it happen.
+It gives us a window into the next step of our mind’s evolution.
+As a result, art will amplify its limits with no boundaries, and artists like me will also change our views of reality and “what it means to make art”.

 For me, Artificial Intelligence is now a technique that has to be accepted by the art community as a medium, just like painting, sculpting or drawing.
 There is no intrinsic difference in the process.
 The artist begins their artwork on an empty canvas (digital) that has to be filled with a technique (code) via a logical and thought-out process (algorithm).

-How do you think new inventions (machine learning, Google Magenta) are impacting the landscape of art creation (from inception to production)?
-Do you think AI generated art is going to change the paradigms of art?
+How do you think new inventions (machine learning, Google Magenta) impact the landscape of art creation (from inception to production)?
+Do you believe AI-generated art is going to change the paradigms of art?

-These experiments, based on the unlimited curiosity of the artists, will give us a whole new world to explore and conceptualise, where the machine is our assistant allowing us to reach spaces we had never even imagined.
-But we have to make a big effort to take these thoughts to the more classically-minded communities within the contemporary art world.
-Art is not based on touching the object, art is based on making things happen, applying innovation to aesthetics, involving people and creating new paths for thought.
-In order to achieve those ends, I cannot imagine a better technology than artificial intelligence.
+These experiments will give us a who these experiments e new world to explore and conceptualise, where the machine is our assistant allowing us to reach spaces we had never even imagined.
+But we must make a big must to take these thoughts to the more classically-minded communities in the contemporary world.
+Art is not based on touching the object.

-The concept of digital skin permeates your work, Skin Path (2019) is an audiovisual installation showing an athletic pitch made of a digital skin surface.
-Could you tell us the intellectual process behind?
+The concept of digital skin permeates your work.
+Skin Path (2019) is an audiovisual installation showing an athletic pitch made of a digital skin surface.
+Could you tell us the intellectual process behind it?
 What were the biggest challenges you faced in its development?

-AR represents a true social media revolution thanks to the face filters proposed by companies such as Instagram or Snapchat.
-There, we can see both realities in a never ending playground where, in the hybrid space, both kind of skins, the real one and the digital can coexist.
-This is the basis of this work around digital skin, where the application of real skin digitised by photogrammetry are used as the surfaces of different virtual landscapes.
-In the case of Skin path, I created this pitch to show how we are in an infinite loop looking for the limits of our skin, aesthetic and in the end, imagined.
+This is the basis of this work around digital skin, where the application of natural skin digitised by photogrammetry is used as the surfaces of different virtual landscapes.
+In the case of Skin Path, I created this pitch to show how we are in an infinite loop looking for the limits of our skin, aesthetic and, in the end, imagined.

-From programmable matter, 3D/4D printing and bio-inspired design, the material (both biological and inert) seem to be more and more blending with the digital.
-Where do you predict we are headed in terms of the new digital materialism?
+From programmable matter, 3D/4D printing and bio-inspired design, the material (biological and digital) seem to be increasingly blended and increasingly digital.
+Where do you predict we are headed regarding the new digital materialism?

-Creative code, creative technology, poetic computation, new media art, digital art, interactive installations… In your opinion, are we collaborating with machines or are machines collaborating with us?
+Creative code, technology, poetic computation, new media art, digital art, and interactive installations.
+In your opinion, are we collaborating with machines or are machines collaborating with us?

 What directions do you see taking your work into?

 I’m still comfortable with my current path.
-The philosophical terms and concepts involved in technology are for the moment, a huge source of inspiration.
-Sometimes I want to get out of it of all and just have time to think in an open field or mountain.
-To have nature itself in front of my eyes, and to leave technology on the side.
-But quickly I come back to the reality of our time and all the concepts involved in the word technology.
+The philosophical terms and concepts involved in technology are, for the moment, a huge source of inspiration.
+Sometimes I want to get out of it all and have time to think in an open field or mountain.
+To have nature in front of my eyes and leave technology to the side.
+But quickly, I returned to the reality of our time and all the concepts involved in the word technology.

 I have two enemies.
-One of them is active.
-The words.
-The words are spread like the action but could be not active.
+One of them is active—the words.
+The words are spread like the action but cannot be active.
 To speak about stuff without making anything is something I hate.
-This first one is quite connected with the other enemy.
+This first one is entirely connected with the other enemy.
 Passivity.
-To watch what is happening all around and close my eyes without responding.
+Watch what is happening around me and close my eyes without responding.

 Our responsibility as humans is to see our reality and respond to it.
-Is the same that any other species does day by day.
+Is the same that anItIt isother species do day by day.
 They are all the time responding to their environment.
-Imagine a whale that doesn’t want to swim or to go to the surface to catch air.
+Imagine a whale that doesn’t want to swim or go to the surface to catch air.
 That action goes against his own nature.
-She has been designed to act like us.
+She has designed to act like us.